Skip to content

 Step 4: Verify Registration

-Wait for the MCPServerRegistration to become ready (the broker needs a moment to connect and discover tools):
+Wait for the MCPServerRegistration to become ready (the broker needs a moment to connect and discover tools and prompts):

 kubectl wait --for=condition=Ready mcpsr/my-mcp-server -n mcp-test --timeout=120s